Timber Gadgets is reader-supported. We may earn a commission if you buy through the links on our site.

-During the 19th century, a wealth of different types of axes and patterns were established for use in felling timber, splitting logs, and shaping lumber.
-Each axe had a purpose.
-It was, and still is, a tool meant for a specific job.
+During the 19th century, a wealth of different types of axes and patterns were established for use in felling timber, splitting logs, shaping lumber, and carpentry.
+The same is largely true today; each type of axe is meant for a specific task.

 Now that you know why there are so many, let’s take a look at what I consider the “main” kinds of axes.
 Keep in mind, I’m trying to organize and explain to the best of my ability.
 Not everyone will agree with my methods of categorization but it’s enough information to get you started.

 Without further delay, let’s take a look at each of these types.
-Again, remember these are really broad categories, with many sub-categories and specialty items.
+Again, remember these are really broad categories, with many sub-categories and speciality items.